 E-LEARNING AND ONLINE EDUCATION MARKET EXPLODING IN CHINA

-Online education is one of the fastest expanding industries in China.
-The country could become one of the world’s most vibrant online education markets in the future thanks to growing household spending power, an undersupply of education resources and the introduction of the two-child policy.
+Online education is one of the fastest-expanding industries in China.
+The country could become one of the world’s most vibrant online education markets in the future thanks to growing household spending power, an undersupply of education resources, and the introduction of the two-child policy.
 The market is likely to grow 20 percent annually, reaching 313.4 bn Yuan in 2019, up from 156 billion Yuan in 2016 and 122.5 bn Yuan in 2015 – statistics from iResearch and Decebo showed.
-This trend is expected to continue into the future, expecting to exceed 543.4 bn Yuan by 2022.
+This trend is expected to continue into the future, expected to exceed 543.4 bn Yuan by 2022.

 GROWING INTEREST AND OPPORTUNITIES FOR ONLINE EDUCATION COMPANIES

 Chinese culture very much stresses the importance of education in building economic opportunity.
 With increasing levels of income, a growing number of Chinese consumers are willing to invest in education in general.
 As a cost-effective, convenient way to connect with knowledge, it’s easy to see why online education has become so popular.
 From a macro perspective, the Chinese Ministry of Education has increased financial investment in educational technology on all levels including MOOCs, AI, and multimedia educational technologies.
 Still, despite the rapid development of major Chinese cities, there is still a gap between tier-1 cities and their tier-2 and tier-3 counterparts.
 For parents and students who are not able to access high-quality educational resources in-person, online platforms help them overcome these distance barriers.